-Section 12.08 Stormwater Management Plan Inspections and Enforcement.
+Section 12.078 Stormwater Management Plan Inspections and Enforcement.

-Subd.
+- Subd.
 1. Inspections.
-The City will conduct inspections on a regular basis to ensure that the plan is properly installed and maintained.
+The City will conduct random inspections on a regular basis to ensure that the plan is properly installed and maintained.
 In all cases the inspectors will attempt to work with the builder or developer to maintain proper erosion and sediment control at all sites.
-In cases where cooperation is withheld, the City shall issue construction stop work orders, until erosion and sediment control measures meet the requirements of this Ordinance.
+In cases where cooperation is withheld, the City shall impose reinspection fees and may issue construction stop work orders, until erosion and sediment control measures meet the requirements of this Ordinance.
 An inspection must follow before work can commence.
-Inspections are required as follows:

-- A. Before any land disturbing activity begins. - B. For residential construction, at the time of footing, framing and final inspections. - C. At the completion of the project. - D. Prior to the release of any financial securities, if applicable. - E. Random inspections during the course of the project to ensure compliance with the SWPPP, including after a storm event greater than 0.5 inches over 24 hours.

-Subd.
-2. Notification of Failure of the SWPPP.
-The City shall notify the permit holder of the failure of the SWPPP's measures.

-A. Initial contact.
-The initial contact will be to the party or parties listed on the application and/or the plan as contacts.
-Except during an emergency action, forty-eight (48) hours after notification by the City or seventy-two (72) hours after the failure of erosion control measures, whichever is less, the City at its discretion, may begin corrective work. notification should be in writing, but if it verbal, a written notification should follow as quickly as practical.
-If after making a good faith effort to notify the responsible party or parties, the City has been unable to establish contact, the City may proceed with corrective work.
+Inspections are required as follows: - A. Before any land disturbing activity begins. - B. For residential construction, at the time of footing, framing and final inspections. - C. At the completion of the project. - D. Prior to the release of any financial securities, if applicable. - E. Random inspections during the course of the project to ensure compliance with the SWPPP, including after a storm event greater than 0.5 inches over 24 hours. - Subd.
+2. Notification of Failure of the Erosion and Sediment Control Plan Sketch or Stormwater Management Plan SWPPP.
+The City shall notify the permit holder of the failure of the SWPPP's measures. - A. Initial contact.
+The initial contact will be to the applicant listed on the application party or parties listed on the application and/or the plan as contacts.
+Except during an emergency action, forty-eight (48) hours after notification by the City or seventy-two (72) hours after the failure of erosion control measures, whichever is less, the City at its discretion, may begin corrective work.
+Such notification should be in writing, but if it is verbal, a written notification should follow as quickly as practical.
+If after making a good faith effort to notify the applicant or permittee and responsible party or parties, the City has been unable to establish contact, the City may proceed with corrective work.
 There are conditions when time is of the essence in controlling erosion.
-During such a condition the City may take immediate action, and then notify the applicant as soon as possible.

-- B. Erosion off-site.
-If erosion breaches the perimeter of the site, the applicant shall immediately develop a cleanup and restoration plan, obtain the right-of entry from the adjoining property owner, and implement the cleanup and restoration plan within forty-eight hours of obtaining the adjoining property permission. unless written In no case, approval is received from the City, may more than seven (7) calendar days go by without corrective action being taken.
+During such a condition the City may take immediate action, and then notify the applicant as soon as possible. - B. Erosion off-site.
+If erosion breaches the perimeter of the site, the applicant shall immediately develop a cleanup and restoration plan, obtain the right-of entry from the adjoining property owner, and implement the cleanup and restoration plan within forty-eight (48) hours of obtaining the adjoining property owner's permission.
+In no case, unless written approval is received from the City, may more than seven (7) calendar days go by without corrective action being taken.
 If in the discretion of the City, the permit holder does not repair the damage caused by the erosion, the City may do the remedial work required.
-When restoration to wetlands and other are required, the applicant shall resources required to work with the appropriate agency to ensure that the work is done properly. - C. Erosion into streets, wetlands or water bodies.
-If eroded soils (including tracked soils from construction activities) enters streets, wetlands, or other water bodies, cleanup and repair shall be immediate.
-The applicant shall provide all traffic control and flagging required to protect the traveling public during the cleanup operations.
+When restoration to Waters of the State wetlands and other resources are required, the applicant shall be required to work with the appropriate agency to ensure that the work is done properly.